Remortgaging Into Retirement

 Alternatives to remortgaging

 If your age or circumstances make it difficult to remortgage, you still have options that will provide you with cash based on the value of your home.
-The following two options are easier to qualify for as there is less to pay each month (or nothing at all).
+The following two options are easier to qualify for as there is less to pay each month (or nothing).

 Lifetime mortgages

 A lifetime mortgage is a type of loan that you can secure on your house with no repayments in your lifetime.
 It is repaid (along with interest and fees) after you die or move into long-term care.
-It’s available to people over the age of 60 who own 100% of their home.
+It’s available to people over 60 who own 100% of their homes.

-Find out how much cash you might be able to borrow with a lifetime mortgage with an equity release calculator.
+Find out how much cash you can borrow with a lifetime mortgage with an equity release calculator.

 Retirement interest-only mortgages

-A retirement interest-only mortgage is another type of loan you can secure on your house.
+A retirement interest-only mortgage is another loan you can secure on your house.
 Each month, you’ll pay the interest on the loan.
 The loan capital is repaid when the property is sold (usually after you die).
 It’s available to people who have retired.
-You don’t need to own 100% of your home as it can be used to pay off an existing mortgage.
+You don’t need to own 100% of your home, as it can be used to pay off an existing mortgage.

 We're so confident in our service, we guarantee it.